dylsmith8/JavaIPC/Implementation/Writing/GeneralWriting.md

 is almost a third slower than named pipes.
 Almost the same results are received if you implement a test class that makes use of a Java worker thread to connect to the mailslot server.

+Once I had mailslots working correctly in terms of pure JNI calls, I proceeded to refine it by trying out Java's standard IO mechanims (i.e. `FileInputStream` and `FileOutputStream`).
+I had the intention of trying to improve the performance by limiting the use of 'jumps' to the native code level.
+Mailslots make use of Windows' usual file system so I thought about accessing the slot by simply accessing it in the same sense as a 'file'.

+My code created the mailslot in the Java program's main thread with the client created in a separate thread using Java's `Thread` class.
+The main thread used a WindowsIPC object to call `createMailslot` with the mailslot name specified as a final parameter.
+The client thread code was implemented in the `run` method.
+This created a `PrintWriter` object that uses a FileOutputStream to write data to the mailslot using `pw.println("Some message");` The message is then accessed by the main thread (sine `createMailslot` returns with the message that was written to it.).
+By using this method, I was able to make use of slots by simply using one JNI call to create the slot.
+I did not need to call the native method `connectToMailslot` to connect to it and send a message.
+In terms of performance results: **PUT TIMING RESULTS HERE**

 # Windows Sockets

 #### Refs